⚓Back Home In West Sussex

 Another amazing day — this time overlooking the white-chalky-cliffs of Beachy Head.
 From the top of the hills, you could easily lose your footing, and the talc erodes constantly with rainfall.
 Much of the coast of South-East England is chalk — think White Cliffs of Dover or here in Eastbourne’s Beachy Head.

-Ed Reif and Sarah Kennedy's seafaring adventures often began at Gibraltar, the iconic gateway to the Mediterranean.
-This historic port served as the launching point for many of their maritime journeys, symbolizing both a physical and metaphorical threshold between the known and the unknown.
-From there, they embraced the unpredictable life at sea, navigating diverse cultures, ports, and oceans with the spirit of true voyagers.
+Ed Reif and Sarah Kennedy’s seafaring adventures often began at Gibraltar, the iconic gateway to the Mediterranean.
+This historic port served as the launching point for many maritime journeys, a threshold between the known and the unknown.

 All of Sussex coastline are stones.
 I have averaged 10 miles a day this week.
 The beaches are simply miles of pebbles and there is no sand above normal low tide mark.
 This unique landscape creates a walking experience unlike anywhere else in the world.